CiscoDevNet/secure-firewall/Demo/devwks-2984/readme.md

 ## Task 05: Get the list of registered devices from the FMC

-Now that we have registered our first FTD into the FMC, let's run a playbook that will list all registerd devices.
+Now that we have registered our first FTD into the FMC, let's run a playbook that will list all registered devices.

 In the file called 'playbook-devices.yml', fill in the UUID of your domain.
 Note that this is a different way of passing a variable into your playbook compared to the playbook we used to register the FTDv.